Header Banner

 The two devices represent distinct bets on what buyers actually want, and the hardware choices reflect that clearly.

-The 80fps E Ink claim and stylus support are the most interesting and most unverified features, per Android Authority.
+The 80fps E Ink claim and stylus support are the most interesting and most unverified features.
 If they hold up under testing, Bigme will have meaningfully closed the gap between E Ink's traditional sluggishness and what smartphone users expect from a daily driver.
 If they don't, the device reverts to a familiar pattern: a fascinating concept that's harder to use than it looks on a spec sheet.

 Hisense's design answers the fixed-screen trade-off directly.
-Its secondary E Ink screen detaches magnetically, as reported by Notebookcheck, meaning users carry a conventional phone when they want one and add the E Ink layer when the situation calls for it.
+Its secondary E Ink screen detaches magnetically, as reported by Notebookcheck, meaning users carry an e-paper phone by default and attach the color LCD when they need a conventional smartphone display.
 Rather than asking buyers to accept permanent hardware bulk, Hisense is betting that optional E Ink solves more problems than always-on E Ink.

 The caveat is significant.
-Hisense has not officially confirmed specs, pricing, or availability.
+Hisense has revealed only partial specifications, and international pricing and availability remain unclear.
 When the device was first teased about five weeks ago, Notebookcheck cautioned that circulating details hadn't come from Hisense itself and should be treated accordingly.
-The detachable screen architecture is confirmed; everything else remains incomplete.
+The detachable-screen architecture is established, but the full specification sheet and international launch details remain incomplete.
 That limits any direct comparison to design philosophy rather than hardware capability.

 The risk with a detachable accessory is straightforward: if users don't carry it regularly, the design loses much of its appeal.
 A magnetic E Ink screen sitting in a bag rather than on the phone doesn't deliver the always-available reading and note-taking experience that the category promises.
 Whether users actually attach it routinely or treat it as an occasional add-on is a question no spec sheet can resolve.

-Reduced to essentials, the comparison looks like this: a fixed dual-screen device is always available but adds permanent bulk; a detachable secondary display avoids that bulk but only delivers value when users actually carry and attach it; a single-screen E Ink device like the Palma 2 Pro offers a simpler form factor but functions less fully as a standalone phone.
+Reduced to essentials, the comparison looks like this: Bigme permanently integrates both its E Ink and LCD displays, while Hisense keeps the e-paper display fixed and makes the color LCD removable.
+A single-screen E Ink device like the Palma 2 Pro offers a simpler form factor but functions less fully as a standalone phone.
 Each trade-off targets a different kind of user.

 What the Boox Palma 2 Pro tells us about real-world E Ink limits

 But the Palma 2 Pro also defines where the category still struggles.
-Its color E Ink display renders text noticeably less crisp and often grayer than a conventional e-reader, improving only when the backlight is pushed up, per Pocket-lint.
+Its color E Ink display renders text noticeably less crisp and often grayer than a conventional e-reader, improving only when the backlight is pushed up.
 It accepts data SIMs only; there's no native calling, which caps how fully it can substitute for a smartphone regardless of user intent.
-Those aren't Boox-specific failures they're constraints that apply to the category.
+Those aren't Boox-specific failures; they're constraints that apply to the category.

 Who these devices are actually for

 None of these devices is chasing the same buyer, which is probably what keeps the category alive.
 It also means E Ink phones are still solving several different problems at once rather than one problem well.
-Crowdfunding enthusiasm for Bigme is real, according to Android Authority, but it reflects early-adopter appetite, not evidence of mainstream demand.
+Crowdfunding enthusiasm for Bigme is real, but it reflects early-adopter appetite, not evidence of mainstream demand.

 Comments